 Tips for Creating a Great Description for Your eBay Item

 Write a factual description.
-Carefully describe the item, stating every fact you know about it.
-Avoid the use of jargon, and answer almost any question a potential buyer might ask?
+Do you carefully describe the item, stating every fact you know about it?
+Do you avoid the use of jargon?
+Does the description answer almost any question a potential buyer might ask?
 If not, do some revising.

-Include some friendly banter.
+Include short, friendly banter.
 You want to make the customer feel comfortable shopping with you.
 Don’t be afraid to let your personality show!

 Choose a reasonable typeface size.
-Many users are still looking at eBay on an 800 x 600 display.
-If you design your auctions at 1024 x 768, your typefaces may be way too large for the average user.
+Many users are now looking at eBay on mobile devices.
+If you design your listings for a large computer display, your typefaces may be way too large for the average user.
 Forcing a user to scroll leads to frustrated customers.
 Consider something in the range of 10 to 14 points, depending on the typeface you choose.